elsayedelmandoh/problem-solving/README.md

 ## Author

-This repository is maintained by Elsayed Elmandoh, an AI Engineer passionate.
-You can connect with Elsayed on [LinkedIn](https://www.linkedin.com/in/elsayed-elmandoh-77544428a/) or follow him on [Twitter](https://x.com/aang0007) for updates and discussions.
+This repository is maintained by Elsayed Elmandoh, an AI Engineer.
+You can connect with Elsayed on [LinkedIn and Twitter/X](https://linktr.ee/elsayedelmandoh) for updates and discussions related to Machine learning, deep learning and NLP.

 Happy coding with problem solving using Python!